A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

 \subsection{Taylor expansion of the variational ansatz}

-We now look towards expanding the right hand side of Eq.~\ref{QCA_approximation}.
+We now consider the expansion of the right hand side of Eq.~\eqref{QCA_approximation}.
 In keeping with the previous subsection, we wish to do this in terms of the individual perturbations $J_i$.
-In particular, we write for each coefficient $\theta_i$
+Let us expand each coefficient $\theta_i$ in a power series over all interaction terms $J_i$